Veda-Ashok/charitable/README.md

 ### Compare to other Software:
 Charitable can best be described as the “LinkedIn” for charities.
 Charitable models the web application known as Charity Navigator, but adds an element of social media to promote and encourage involvement.

-Organizations registered on the application can provide a description of themselves by answering guiding questions that will outline to users what the organization does, why their cause is important, what donations are used for, and what the organization has accomplished.
+Organizations registered on the application can provide will have information that outlines to users what the organization does, why their cause is important, what donations are used for, and what the organization has accomplished.

 ### Most Important Features:
 Charitable’s most important features include: